Enjoy spring time in the Rockies and stop by at Villa Tatra to taste Polish or European cuisine and beer!

 - Pat R., Pinewood Springs

 Starting with a scenic drive to the traditional mountain chalet, Villa Tatra envelops you in a warm, welcoming atmosphere that is well worth the trip for a classic Polish or Eastern European meal with pierogi-dumplings, Polish kielbasa-sausage and sauerkraut, smoked salmon and trout on the smoked platter combination, homemade pastry with coffee, and a bistro/bar area that serves cocktails and 30 different European and domestic beers.
 This will be an occasion that you will not soon forget, and will bring you back time after time.

 When to visit

 We are closed for the winter until April 6th 2017.
-During the regular season, we are open on Friday for dinner from 5:00 to 9:00 p.m., Saturday and Sunday for lunch from 12:00 to 4:00, and dinner from 5:00 to 10:00 p.m.
-On Fridays we often have special dance nights for all to enjoy.
-In winter and spring we are open Friday through Sunday but we are always ready to host your special event or private party.
+During the regular season, we are open on Friday for dinner between 5 and 9 p.m. and Saturday and Sunday for dinner from 4 p.m. till 9 p.m.
+(Reservations are recommended.)
+On Fridays we often have special live music nights for all to enjoy.
+In winter and spring when our business hours may vary, we are always ready to host your special event or private party on Friday and Saturday.

 Please give us a call at 303-823-6819 to make your reservation.